-Not currently, but we are always exploring and staying on top of the latest scientific methodologies, innovations and protocols when it comes to helping people live healthier and longer lives.
+Not currently, but we are always exploring and staying on top of the latest scientific methodologies, innovations, and protocols when it comes to helping people live healthier and longer lives.

-For reference, epigenetics/Horvath's Clock only looks into methylation of the genome; it does not provide a systematic view.
+Epigenetics/Horvath's Clock only looks into methylation of the genome; it does not provide a systematic view.
 However, it accurately correlates with chronological age.
 The problem is that it does not reveal information as to what is causing the "damage" or how to improve it with actionable recommendations based on it.
 So, there is no real reason to test again (it's a once-in-a-lifetime test).
 For example, one person might have accelerated aging associated with inflammation, whereas another might have advanced cardiovascular or brain aging.

 Our new InnerAge 2.0 is based on blood biomarkers, giving you a holistic, systematic view of your body.
 We pinpoint the areas you need to work on and give you specific recommendations to improve those areas as well as your InnerAge .Additionally, InsideTracker is dynamic, taking into account wearable data that updates daily and every day bloodwork that is redone every few months.
 This proprietary algorithm has been created by countless hours from some of the leading minds in the longevity and health space.